dotnet/docs/docs/framework/wpf/app-development/wpf-application-resource-content-and-data-files.md

 - **Site of Origin Files**: Standalone data files that have no association with an executable [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] assembly.

  One important distinction to make between these three types of files is that resource files and content files are known at build time; an assembly has explicit knowledge of them.
-For site of origin files, however, an assembly may have no knowledge of them at all, or implicit knowledge through a pack [!INCLUDE[TLA#tla_uri](../../../../includes/tlasharptla-uri-md.md)] reference; the case of the latter, there is no guarantee that the referenced site of origin file actually exists.
+For site of origin files, however, an assembly may have no knowledge of them at all, or implicit knowledge through a pack uniform resource identifier (URI) reference; the case of the latter, there is no guarantee that the referenced site of origin file actually exists.

- To reference application data files, Windows Presentation Foundation (WPF) uses the Pack [!INCLUDE[TLA#tla_uri](../../../../includes/tlasharptla-uri-md.md)] Scheme, which is described in detail in [Pack URIs in WPF](pack-uris-in-wpf.md)).
+ To reference application data files, Windows Presentation Foundation (WPF) uses the Pack uniform resource identifier (URI) Scheme, which is described in detail in [Pack URIs in WPF](pack-uris-in-wpf.md)).

  This topic describes how to configure and use application data files.